estheragbaje/tradeling-code-challenge/README.md

 ## The Libraries Used

-Redux Toolkit
+- Redux Toolkit
-Redux- Persist
+- Redux-Persist
-Emotion
+- Emotion
-Octokit
+- Octokit

 ## Helpful Commands

 In the project directory, you can run:

+- `yarn` - to install dependencies.

 - `yarn start` - runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.